Touristy or not touristy is the question

-Also there are towns like Lagos which are much more relaxing and cruisey. about 10 years ago
+Also there are towns like Lagos which are much more relaxing and cruisey. over 10 years ago

 I highly recommend Sintra, a small historical city just outside of Lisbon.
 It's where the monarchy used to live and has a very beautiful castle.

 Lagos in teh very south is a great coastal party town but very touristed.
 Still it offers a fun place to meet fellow travellers and do some ocean kayaking by the amazing grottos. over 10 years ago

 I loved everywhere I went in Portugal.
 You have to go to Lagos, there are these HUGE cliffs that are right on the beach and it is so beautiful.
 Another beach in the south that is not toursity (because Lagos is a little) is Faro.
 It was such a relaxed atmosphere.